nasa/cumulus/docs/upgrade-notes/upgrading-tf-version-0.13.6.md

 ## Background

-Cumulus pins its support to a specific version of Terraform that is identified [in the code](https://github.com/nasa/cumulus/blob/master/example/.tfversion) and [deployment documentation](../deployment/README.md#install-terraform).
+Cumulus pins its support to a specific version of Terraform [see: deployment documentation](../deployment/README.md#install-terraform).
 The reason for only supporting one specific Terraform version at a time is to avoid deployment errors than can be caused by deploying to the same target with different Terraform versions.

 Cumulus is upgrading its supported version of Terraform from **0.12.12** to **0.13.6**.
 This document contains instructions on how to perform the uprade for your deployments.